 Always double-check the files you expect to acquire before you finalise the purchase.
 You should receive a unique, original and fully mastered track in .wav format — and a mixdown version of it, all stems files and the project file.

 We would like to approach this topic by making a very blunt statement — a historic fact lacking in popularity among the masses.
 Ever since we became the enlightened human beings we are today — writing poems, making paintings, and composing music — people have been using the services provided by ghostwriters, producers and more of a kind.

 The ghost production business didn't just spring into existence in the wake of Martin Garrix and Nicky Romero.
-Just the opposite, it’s been an integral part of the music business for as long as music in its commercial form exists.
+Just the opposite, it’s been an integral part of the music business for as long as it existed in its commercial form.

 It traces back to the 18th century when royalty and other powerful patrons hired eminent maestros like Mozart to produce unique music pieces.
-Both renowned classical composers, Bach and Beethoven, also used ghost songwriters to aid their work.
+Other renowned classical composers, like Bach and Beethoven, also used the help of unknown composers to assist their work.
 During that time, it was a common practice for privileged families to commission a composer to have original music at their weddings, births and other life events.

 Fast forward to this day, ghost producing has grown so prevalent, especially among artists on large labels, that almost every top-charting album has some ghostwriter's input added.
 It has become a common thing across different ages and genres.
 Even Will Smith’s breakout hit, “Getting’ Jiggy Wit’ It”, was infamously ghostwritten by Nas.

 Over the years, mainstream EDM has come under fire for various reasons, but the widespread exploitation of ghost